Skip to content

 A backend is built from a model: any expensive, data-independent work (front-loading — see DECISIONS.md ADR-002) happens at construction, so the per-step infer_states stays cheap.
 Each call advances the belief one recursive filter step: the current belief goes in as the prior and the updated belief comes back as the posterior.

-The Protocol is structural: any class with a matching infer_states is a backend, with no shared base class.
+The Protocol is structural: any class with a matching infer_states (and the model it was built from) is a backend, with no shared base class.
 This is the abstraction wall — the native Kalman fast path and the RxInfer oracle are interchangeable behind it, and neither's implementation (JAX, juliacall, …) leaks into this signature.

 infer_states